 Shaleah Laché Sutton is a THOUGHT-LEADER & self-professed passionista for THE ADVANCEMENT OF black women and girls.
-Sutton has fused her life and work experience to build a rare platform.
+Sutton has fused her life and work experience to build a NEEDED platform.

 A platform that “challenges the world’s one-dimensional concept of what black young women and girls should look, act, and sound like; what they should value and seek to attain; and what they should believe in and aspire to BECOME.”

 She is the founder and president of UNIQUELY YOU SUMMIT, INC. (UYS), an avant-garde organization with a clear mission - to help black girls uniquely define, discover and become who they are.
-In 2009, Sutton launched the UNIQUELY YOU SUMMIT, a one-of-a-kind annual forum in the greater Philadelphia region where 500 black girls, from 11 to 18 years old, engage in discussion and dialogue that addresses the complexities of being 'black and female' in America.
+In 2009, Sutton launched the UNIQUELY YOU SUMMIT, an annual forum in the greater Philadelphia region where hundreds of black girls, 11 to 18 years old, engage in dialogue that addresses the complexities of being a black girl in America.
 Since its inception, UYS has impacted thousands of young black women and girls from across the United States through the work of their annual Summit.

 Sutton has expanded her commitment of EMPOWERING YOUNG BLACK WOMEN & GIRLS